Princeton-CDH/remarx/.github/ISSUE_TEMPLATE/software_release.md

 - [ ] Check python requirements for any internal dependencies that should be released (or at least pinned to a specific git commit)
 - [ ] Confirm that all checks for the draft PR pass (e.g., unit tests, code coverage checks)
 - [ ] Review code documentation to make sure it is up to date.
-- [ ] Use git flow to finish the release (merge release branch into both main and develop, create a tag, remove the release branch, etc.). (`git flow release finish 0.5`)

 ### acceptance testing fails